Entanglement structure of current-driven diffusive fermion systems: Conclusion

-A more surprising result is that, in one of the non-chaotic phases (phase II), we found that the system is driven towards a highly-entangled state with a volume-law mutual information and logarithmic negativity between two halves of the chain.
+A more surprising result is that, in one of the nonchaotic phases (phase II), we found that the system is driven towards a highly entangled state with a volume-law mutual information and logarithmic negativity between two halves of the chain.
 We showed that this phase captures important qualitative features of the entanglement structure of the current-driven 3D Anderson model.
-As a result, we expect signatures of this phase to appear in a wide variety of metallic systems on mesoscopic length and time scales.
+As a result, we expect signatures of this phase to appear in a wide variety of metallic systems on mesoscopic length scales and timescales.
 We discussed an experimental approach applicable to mesoscopic wires or ultracold Fermi gases where one could directly probe these effects.
-More generally, this behavior demonstrates the ability to stabilize a high-degree of entanglement in non-equilibrium systems with limited fine-tuning of the evolution.
+More generally, this behavior demonstrates the ability to stabilize a high degree of entanglement in nonequilibrium systems with limited fine-tuning of the evolution.
 Determining other conditions under which one can achieve such a strong violation of local equilibrium is a promising direction for future research.
 Finally, one is naturally led to ask whether such large deviations of the entropy away from local equilibrium or extensive entanglement can be harnessed as a thermodynamic resource or for applications in quantum information science.
 For example, we showed in Sec.~\ref{sec:exp} that the long-range coherences in the NEAS could be transformed into a current difference between two 1D channels, which can be directly used to perform work.

-Future theoretical work on the Anderson model could investigate the behavior of the NESS entanglement across the metal-insulator transition, where, naively, one expects a crossover to an area law scaling due to the localization of the wavefunctions.
-Using the mapping of disorder averaged Anderson models to supersymmetric field theories \cite{EfetovBook}, it will be interesting to understand how the volume-law mutual information of the NESS emerges in the corresponding field theoretic description.
+Future theoretical work on the Anderson model could investigate the behavior of the NESS entanglement across the metal-insulator transition, where, naively, one expects a crossover to an area-law scaling due to the localization of the wave functions.
+Using the mapping of disorder-averaged Anderson models to supersymmetric field theories \cite{EfetovBook}, it will be interesting to understand how the volume-law mutual information of the NESS emerges in the corresponding field theoretic description.